whyh/push_swap/README.md

 - `rra` reverse rotate `a` (the last element becomes the first)
 - `rrb` reverse rotate `b`
 - `rrr` execute `rra` and `rrb`

-And a second objective was to create a program `./checker` , that will execute instructions and tell if the stack waa sorted, or not.
-I was limited by assignment to use just two stacks.
-At the start one filled with given integers and the other is empty.
+Create `./checker` program to test and grade the first program

 ## Approach
-I've developed a quicksort based algorithm, coz as was stated in an appointment, i had to perform sorting in the lowest number of instructions possible.
-One of the difficultes was to emplement it, with just two stacks, allowed to use.
-I've managed to solve it, using as few rotations as i could.
+Experimented with multiple sorting algorithms (`Merge sort`, `Radix sort`, `Timsort`) but settled on `Quicksort`, because it was the best fit for given constraints.
+Standard `Quicksort` algorithm wouldn't work, so I had to reimplement it, using allowed operations, and optimizing for the constrained auxilar space

 ## Usage
-I am using the mlx (mini lib x) library for visualisation, you need to install it first.
-It's only compitable with MacOS(10.12 and later).
+Using mlx (mini lib x) library for visualisation.
+Install it (only compitable with MacOS 10.12 and later)

-Run `make` to create `push_swap` and `checker` executables.
+Run `make` to create `push_swap` and `checker` executables

-Use `./push_swap 0 2 1 3 5` to get instructions sorting providen numbers.
+Use `./push_swap 0 2 1 3 5` to get instructions sorting providen numbers

-Use `./checker 3 1 5 2 0` and provide instructions to see, if they will sort given numbers.
+Use `./checker 3 1 5 2 0` and provide instructions to see, if they will sort given numbers

-Or use `./push_swap 5 2 1 3 0 | ./checker 5 2 1 3 0` to check if instructions, provided by push_swap actually sorts stack with given numbers.
+Or use `./push_swap 5 2 1 3 0 | ./checker 5 2 1 3 0` to check if instructions, provided by push_swap actually sorts stack with given numbers

 ## Visualisation
-To start visualisation run `./checker` with `-v` option.
+To start visualisation run `./checker` with `-v` option
-An example `./push_swap 0 1 6 9 2 5 3 6 4 | ./checker -v 0 1 6 9 2 5 3 6 4`
+Example `./push_swap 0 1 6 9 2 5 3 6 4 | ./checker -v 0 1 6 9 2 5 3 6 4`
-To start sorting press `space` or press the start button
+To start sorting press `space` or the Start button
 ![push_swap](../assets/image/push_swap.png)
 You can turn on the operation counter by pressing `C`
 ![counter](../assets/image/counter.gif)